openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 The MicroShift deployment model utilizes rpm-ostree layers.
 Following the existing deployment pattern, VolumeSnapshotClass manifests can be packaged and deployed onto target devices.
 (See [kubernetes-for-device-edge. md#workflow-description.md](./kubernetes-for-device-edge.md#workflow-description)).
-Application deployers can predefine VolumeSnapshotClass manifests and use image-builder to package them into a rpm-ostree layer.
-This layer can be installed to the device, which writes the manifests to /etc/microshift/manifests.
+Application deployers can predefine VolumeSnapshotClass manifests.
+These can be written the manifests to /etc/microshift/manifests.
 This pattern is congruent with how a device owner would install custom StorageClasses.
 It is recommended that new custom StorageClasses be packaged with VolumeSnapshotClasses that reference them.

 #### Upgrading

-The CSI Snapshot component images are packaged and versioned with each OpenShift release and can be extracted from the ocp-release image.
-This allows MicroShift to use existing rebase tooling to upgrade the CSI Snapshot components in step with OCP releases.
+CSI components are upgraded by MicroShift-internal automation.
+These scripts pull the CSI image digests and related manifests from the OpenShift LVMS Operator Bundle.
+This helps to keep MicroShift's version of CSI compatible with the default storage provisioner (LVMS).
+MicroShift deploys CSI `v1`, with micro-versions being guaranteed backwards compatible within each major version.
+Therefore, micro-version upgrades will not require user intervention to protect snapshots from deletion or orphaning.

+Upgrading the CSI containers will introduce a small interrupt window to provisioning operations.
+Therefore, to mitigate any risk or orphaning resources, it is recommended that snapshotting be allowed to complete before restarting MicroShift and initiating the upgrade.

 #### Configuring